 Plant Therapy Product Range

 As far as Plant Therapy’s actual product range goes, they pretty much stick with essential oils in their pure form, with only a few minor variants in terms of the products they offer.
-In other words, they don’t extend their product line into other health and personal care products such as soap, lotion, toothpaste, cleaning spray, and similar things – instead, they focus on just offering the essential oils, which in my mind is a good move to make for a company looking to maintain focus on their area of specialty.
+They have recently ventured into a new range of body care products such as lotions, creams, beard oil and balm.
+In my mind, this seems to be a good move for a company looking at product diversification.

 Plant Therapy divides their essential oil product offerings into five main categories: